-In 1792, Rush declared that Blacks suffered from a disease he called "negritude" that he theorized was caused by a variant of leprosy, the cure of which was when Blacks' skin turned white.
+In 1792, Rush declared that Blacks suffered from a disease that he theorized was caused by a variant of leprosy, the cure of which was when Blacks' skin turned white.

 "Observations intended to favour a supposition that the Black Color (as it is called) of the Negroes is derived from the Leprosy," Rush wrote at the time.